ibm-cloud-docs/vmwaresolutions/vmonic/trbl_timeout_vc_console.md

    1. Click **Account > VPN Access**.
    2. Click the **SSL link** in the **VPN Access** column.
    3. On the **VPN Access for username** page, set the **Subnet Access** option to **Manual**.
    4. On the same page, locate the subnet for the IP address/host name pair.
-See **Step 2** above for more information.
+See **Step 2** for more information.

       For example, if the IP address for your instance is `xx.yyy.zz.15` and the IP address for vCenter is `xx.yyy.zz.10`, you must grant access for the subnet `xx.yyy.zz.0/26`.